Nandaka/PixivUtil2/readme.txt

   Q4.
 PixivUtil working from local terminal on Linux box but not working when I
       used SSH with PuTTY!
       - export LANG=en_US.UTF-8.
-PuTTY does not set locales right, when they are not set, python does not know what to write.
+PuTTY does not set locales right, when they are not set, python does not know what to write (Thanks to nho!)
+      - ... and export PYTHONIOENCODING=utf-8, so it can create DB and populate it properly (Thanks to Mailia!)

 B.Bugs/Source Code/Supports:
   Q1.
 Where I can report for bugs?